Aricg/Ansible-Vagrant-AWS-Wordpress/README.md

         [default] Rsyncing folder: /Users/aric/vagrant_getting_started/ => /vagrant

 * Provision with ansible
-Grab the hostname add it to provisioning hosts and then run vagrant provision
+Grab the hostname add it to provisioning/hosts and then run vagrant provision

       vim provisioning/hosts
       vagrant provision

+Thats all folks

 License
 -------